caffeinalab/aeria/README.md

 Steps to use it

-1. Download and install the plugin to your Wordpress website.
+1. Download and install the plugin to your WordPress website.
 2. Enable the plugin from the WP dashboard.
 3. Start writing your post type definitions.
 4. Get to the dashboard and experience the modern UI.